24 - Hour Guide To Paris

 This Roman-Byzantine style white church overlooks the city from 130 meters above the ground, adorned with thousands of love locks on the handrails.

 The view from this elevated point is breathtaking, especially for panoramic photos.
-You can spot the Eiffel Tower in the distance, and you'll realize it's not as tall as it seems amidst the grandeur of Paris.
+You can spot the Eiffel Tower in the distance, and you'll realize it's not as tall as it seems up close amidst the grandeur of Paris.

 Montmartre

-Brunch — Au Cadet Du Gascogne
+Brunch — Au Cadet De Gascogne

 Notre-Dame

-TRANSPORTATION: Metro Line 4 (11 min, 3 stops, €2.10)
+TRANSPORTATION: Château Rouge → Châtelet via Métro 4 (11 min, 3 stops, €2.15)

 Close-up view of the Notre-Dame Cathedral's intricate facade in Paris.

-The Metro ride offers an opportunity for a quick snack, and soon you'll walk another few minutes after arriving towards the famous medieval Catholic cathedral, Notre-Dame.
+The Metro ride offers an opportunity for a quick snack, and soon after arriving you'll walk another few minutes towards the famous medieval Catholic cathedral, Notre-Dame.

 Shakespeare and Company